aivillage/llm_verification/CTFd/plugins/llm_verification/README.md

 ### tl;dr

 Use `docker-compose.dev.yml` for making code changes to CTFd or plugins.
 Add `--build` for non-code changes such as dependency changes in `requirements.txt` or entrypoint changes in `Dockerfile`.
+CTFd will be available at [https://localhost:8000](https://localhost:8000).

 ```console
 $ docker compose -f docker-compose.dev.yml up --build